FlorianB98/star_maze/README.md

 - Start developing with `npm run dev`
 - Build with `npm run build`.
 Destination files are in `dist/`
 - develop in `src`

+### To play

+- adjust the lvl in src/js/threegest.js in const n.
+It must me be 9/16/25/32
+- you start on the green star
+- you have to go on the red star
+- you must follow the blue line